julian-garcia/cookbook/README.md

 - Home page visualisation of the 5 most favourited recipies

 ## Design
-A rough wireframe was generated using draw.io.
+A rough wireframe was generated using [draw.io](https://www.draw.io).
 The wireframes can be viewed by opening [mockup.xml](resources/mockup.xml) via the draw.io website.
-The colour scheme was defined using coolor.co, details of the selected scheme are in [palette.pdf](resources/palette.pdf)
+The colour scheme was defined using [coolors.co](https://coolors.co), details of the selected scheme are in [palette.pdf](resources/palette.pdf).
+The design was implemented to be responsive in relation to viewport size, taking a mobile first approach.

 ## Languages/Framework
 - HTML, CSS, SCSS